 - Knowledge and understanding of the profession and relevant work experience

-- One A-level (or equivalent) within the last 5 years
+- One A-level (or equivalent) or a degree-level qualification within the last 10 years

-- Enhanced Disclosure and Barring Service Check (DBS) and Occupational Health Screening must be undertaken and satisfactorily cleared as a condition of an offer of a place
+- Enhanced Disclosure and Barring Service Check (DBS) and occupational health screening must be undertaken by the employer and satisfactorily cleared as a condition of an offer of a place

 Teaching and assessment

 Tuition on the programme is provided by experts based within the university, visiting Occupational Therapists and others based within public and private healthcare organisations, as well as those with lived experiences as experts in the teaching.
 This contributes to ensuring the relevancy and currency of the curriculum.

 The innovative curriculum uses a problem-based learning approach, where apprentices examine real-life scenarios together in small groups with a tutor.
 This type of education reflects the ideas of pragmatism and active learning on which Occupational Therapy itself was founded.

 A variety of therapeutic skills are also practised, for example in arts and crafts, cooking, ceramics, technology and horticulture, considering how these may be adapted for people with different needs.
 In order for apprentices to be aware of their responsibilities during these sessions, they are asked to sign a statement of consent agreeing to act in client-role-playing as well as practitioner roles in classes.

 A range of summative assessment methods that reflect tasks an Occupational Therapist might encounter in practice are used throughout the programme.
 These are related to module aims and learning outcomes, allowing apprentices with a range of abilities to succeed, and include: